Interactive jobs

 Since there is a separate screen session running, just closing the terminal isn’t enough.

-Exit all shells in the screen session on the node (C-d or exit
+Exit all shells in the screen session on the node (C-d or exit) or cancel

 the job.